Did former IT secretary help Kerala Gold Smuggling case accused?

 Sivasankar is presently on a year's leave.

-The Chief Minister had told the media on Tuesday that apanel headed by Chief Secretary Dr Vishwas Mehta was probing the charges against the bureaucrat and action would be taken if he was found guilty.
+The Chief Minister had told the media on Tuesday that a panel headed by Chief Secretary Dr Vishwas Mehta was probing the charges against the bureaucrat and action would be taken if he was found guilty.

 Fake consulate seals, funding terror, Kerala gold smuggling case gets murkier